RepoData/RepoData/README.md

 # Status

-As of January 25, 2019, there are 48 states available, as well as Washington DC.
+As of February 1, 2019, there are 49 states available, as well as Washington DC.
 Additional states will be made available as the data is processed.

 # Funding Source